evasquezor/evasquezor/README.md

-## Hi there 👋

 # Hi, I'm Erik 👋

 🎓 **Software Engineering Student** at Hochschule Heilbronn 💻 Interested in **Software Development, Backend & AI**

-## 👨‍💻 Who am I?

-I'm a Software Engineering student focused on building practical software and improving my skills through real-world projects.

-I'm especially interested in **Backend Development, APIs, AI and scalable software systems**.
+Im a Software developer interesedt mainly at backend i jennualy jus trie to build things that are usselfel to resolve spezific problems
+But aside from that, I'm really interested in design and everything related to it—art is my passion.

 ## 🚀 What am I currently working on?

-* 🤖 **LUMII** – AI-powered learning assistant
+* 🤖 **LUMII** – AI-powered learning assistant for kids beetween 6 and 12 years old
 * 🔧 Building **REST APIs and backend services**
 * 🧠 Exploring **AI integration and LLM APIs**
 * 📚 Improving my skills in **Software Engineering & System Design**